 Degrees conferred at the master's level include a Master of Science (M.S.) and a Master of Public Health (MPH).
 Some schools allow both degrees to be earned simultaneously, combining courses on occupational therapy, treatment and psychology with public health courses in environmental science, social medicine and public policy.
 Common master's-level education includes:

 - Basic and advanced patient care skills

 - Therapy and use of the human body

 Occupational Therapy Doctoral Programs

-Doctoral programs in occupational therapy confer either a Doctor of Philosophy (Ph.D.) or Occupational Therapy Doctorate (O.T.D.).
+Doctoral programs in occupational therapy confer either a Doctor of Philosophy (Ph.D.) or Doctor of Occupational Therapy (O.T.D.).
 The programs often limit class sizes, making admissions highly competitive.
 The Ph.D. programs focus primarily on research, preparing students for a career in academics.
 The O.T.D. programs also include research studies, together with specialized training in areas such as childhood disabilities, public health or occupational advocacy.